meet-bit/msp430-hardware_abstraction_layer/README.md

-This lab consists in a set of exercises designed to teach you the basics of firmware programming using the MSP430 family from Texas Instruments.
+This lab consists in a set of exercises designed to teach the basics of firmware programming using the MSP430 family from Texas Instruments.
 Specific learning objectives include the following:

 	● Understand the capabilities and operation of microprocessors